-Advanced Trainees will know how to explain the investigation or procedure to patients, families, and carers, and be able to explain procedural risk and obtain informed consent where applicable.

-- " video of motor activity, including cataplexy - Interpret results of investigations regarding EDS and daytime consequences of sleep disorders in the clinical context of the patient - Perform a thorough history, examination, and sleep specific assessment - Perform the relevant neurological, respiratory, neurological and general physical examinations - Synthesise patient symptoms and signs into a comprehensive differential diagnosis, and plan further investigation if needed - Take a thorough sleep history from the patient, bed partner, and other relevant persons - Understand essential features of a sleep study report used in clinical decision making

-- Clinical context in which vigilance studies are indicated: - " criteria for defining the severity of daytime sleepiness or inability to maintain wakefulness - " essential features of reports on tests of sleep propensity used in clinical decision making - " limitations of current available tests for assessment of EDS and daytime consequences of sleep disorders, and identify current research developments - " maintenance of wakefulness test (MWT) - " multiple sleep latency test (MSLT) - " normative data for sleep architecture and tests of sleep propensity - Indications for CSF orexin testing key indications, limitations, and precautions - Polysomnography (PSG) - Sleep diary and/or actigraphy - Urine drug screen

-- Assess and advise patients with EDS regarding fitness to drive - Determine optimal treatment settings from treatment sleep study parameters - Determine the requirement for further evaluation in the event of an indeterminate limited channel sleep study - Determine when a MSLT and MWT might be appropriate - Explain and manage drug misuse and withdrawal - Explain behavioural strategies to reduce the symptoms of EDS and the daytime consequences of sleep disorders, such as schedule modification and sleep education - Explain occupational and lifestyle implications of EDS and daytime consequences of sleep disorders - Generate reports for diagnostic and treatment sleep studies - Identify pathological hypersomnolence or inability to maintain wakefulness based on tests of hypersomnolence - Interpret results and formulate a management plan - Monitor the pharmacotherapies for central nervous system disorders of hypersomnolence, including recognition and management of adverse effects, especially the impact on mental health, such as anxiety - Prescribe pharmacotherapy for REM intrusion symptoms, such as cataplexy - Prescribe pharmacotherapy to reduce symptoms of EDS and daytime consequences of sleep disorders in accordance with state and national legislation (e.g., use of schedule 8 medications in Australia)
+Advanced Trainees will know how to explain the investigation or procedure to patients, families, and carers, and be able to explain procedural risk and obtain informed consent where applicable. video of motor activity, including cataplexy Interpret results of investigations regarding EDS and daytime consequences of sleep disorders in the clinical context of the patient Perform a thorough history, examination, and sleep specific assessment Perform the relevant neurological, respiratory, neurological and general physical examinations Synthesise patient symptoms and signs into a comprehensive differential diagnosis, and plan further investigation if needed Take a thorough sleep history from the patient, bed partner, and other relevant persons Understand essential features of a sleep study report used in clinical decision making Procedures Clinical context in which vigilance studies are indicated: criteria for defining the severity of daytime sleepiness or inability to maintain wakefulness essential features of reports on tests of sleep propensity used in clinical decision making limitations of current available tests for assessment of EDS and daytime consequences of sleep disorders, and identify current research developments maintenance of wakefulness test (MWT) multiple sleep latency test (MSLT) normative data for sleep architecture and tests of sleep propensity Indications for CSF orexin testing - key indications, limitations, and precautions Polysomnography (PSG) Sleep diary and/or actigraphy Urine drug screen IMPORTANT SPECIFIC ISSUES Advanced Trainees will identify important specialty-specific issues and the impact of these on diagnosis and management and integrate these into care.
+Assess and advise patients with EDS regarding fitness to drive Determine optimal treatment settings from treatment sleep study parameters Determine the requirement for further evaluation in the event of an indeterminate limited channel sleep study Determine when a MSLT and MWT might be appropriate Explain and manage drug misuse and withdrawal Explain behavioural strategies to reduce the symptoms of EDS and the daytime consequences of sleep disorders, such as schedule modification and sleep education Explain occupational and lifestyle implications of EDS and daytime consequences of sleep disorders Generate reports for diagnostic and treatment sleep studies Identify pathological hypersomnolence or inability to maintain wakefulness based on tests of hypersomnolence Interpret results and formulate a management plan Monitor the pharmacotherapies for central nervous system disorders of adverse effects, especially the impact on mental health, such as anxiety state and national legislation (e.g., use of schedule 8 medications in Australia)